 While this is an obvious step, there’s one choice that may trip you up.
 By default, the email address part of the signup form has you choosing from one of their domains.
 It also has an option right below it that says, “Use my own domain.”
 Since you’re setting up an account so you can use your own domain, this may seem like the best choice.
 It is not!

-This section assumes you are migrating an existing account to FastMail.
-If you’re not migrating any data and are simply creating a new email account that’s never existed before, you can skip this part.
+This section assumes you are migrating an existing account to Fastmail.
+If you’re not migrating any data and simply create a new email account that never existed before, you can skip this part.

 Import email messages

-When I’ve migrated email accounts in the past, I’ve had to add the new account alongside the old account in my email client.
+When I migrated email accounts with other email services, I had to add the new account alongside the old one in my email client.
 Then I had to manually recreate my folders, select all messages in each folder, and drag them to the folders in the new account.
 It was a tedious process that could take a long time depending on the speed of the internet and the number of messages I had.

 Depending on your security settings, you may need to create an app-specific password for the tool to access and migrate your data.

 Similar to calendars, contacts need to be exported before they can be imported.
 Both Google and Apple support CSV and vCard formats.
 The recommended format is vCard.
-If you export as a CSV you will have to manually map the contact fields.
+If you export as a CSV, you must manually map the contact fields.

 Once you’ve successfully exported your contacts, use the Import tool to upload the file and then check Fastmail’s Contacts app to make sure everything was correctly imported.

-In your FastMail account, go to Settings > Domains and then click on the Add Domain button.
-FastMail provides two different options for setting up your domain’s DNS records.
-The first option is to make FastMail your DNS servers for your domain.
-While that option will ensure that the DNS records for your email are set up correctly, it may cause problems with your website and anything else that’s using the domain if you don’t configure those records correctly on FastMail.
+In your Fastmail account, go to Settings > Domains and then click on the Add Domain button.
+Fastmail provides two different options for setting up your domain’s DNS records.
+The first option is to use Fastmail for the DNS servers for your domain.
+While that option will ensure that the DNS records for your email are set up correctly, it may cause problems with your website and anything else that’s using the domain if you don’t configure those records correctly on Fastmail.
 Instead, I recommend the second option, which is adding MX, CNAME, and TXT records to your current DNS servers.